UST-DeMAF/web-ui/docs/README.md

 This may take some time on the first start, as the plugins have to prepare for the initial transformation.
 After a successful transformation, a new tab is opened with the loading visualization tool.
 This may take some time as well, depending on the amount of prior transformations.
+Previous transformations are listed in the start tab in the list on the left-hand side with the label *"Last transformations"*.

+Depending on the deployment of DeMAF, the transformations are saved on the backend for different periods.
+When deploying locally with Docker Compose, the corresponding files are saved for two hours by default before they are automatically deleted.
+When deploying with Kubernetes, the files are stored for one day by default.
+For both deployment methods, the file retention period can be set with an environment variable.

-The web UI supports multiple tooltips which can help you get started as well.
+The WebUI supports multiple tooltips which can help you get started as well.

 ### Step 1: Uploading